Academics » Curriculum

 Semester | Grades 9, 10, 11, 12; Credit: 1/2

-Explores areas of agriculture as it relates to food and fiber being produced on a local level but marketed on a global level.
-This is an applied science class where students complete projects ranging from landscape design and plant growth in the greenhouse to comparing livestock and small animals.
+Explores areas of agriculture as it relates to food and fiber being produced on a local level but marketed globally.
+An applied science class, students complete projects from landscape design and greenhouse plant growth to comparing livestock and small animals.
+They will even get a taste of what it is like to run their own farm!
 Students create food products that look at crops, hydroponics and soils.
-They also explore natural resources with possible areas being the school forest, courtyard or aquaculture (fish) and leadership opportunities of the FFA (not required to join but a great opportunity).
+They also explore natural resources in the school forest and/or courtyard with aquaculture (fish), plus leadership opportunities in FFA (not required to join but a great opportunity).

 Semester | Grades 9, 10, 11, 12; Credit: 1/2

-Students learn the basics of drafting and then carry those skills into 2D and 3D computer-aided drafting.
-The main software used is AutoCAD by Autodesk, with possible extensions into TinkerCAD, SketchUp, and Fusion.
+Students learn basics of drafting and then carry those skills into 2D and 3D computer-aided drafting.
+Main software used is AutoCAD by Autodesk, with extensions into TinkerCAD and possibly Fusion or Inventor Pro.
 3D printing software is also introduced.
 Projects are looked at from a design perspective which will help students as they move into higher level engineering or tech ed courses.

 Semester | Grades 10, 11, 12; Credit: 1/2